kneitinger/kneitinger.github.io/_posts/2016-11-26-rustfmt-in-travisci.markdown

 # Installing the Tool

-It would be nice if we could have Travis-CI automatically and politely run `rustfmt` and fix any format-offensive code, but that would have to rewrite git history and is out of the question.
-The best we can do is break the build upon a push or pull request, so that the devloper knows to run the format command and recommit.
-Since any command with a non-zero return status breaks the build, we just need `cargo fmt` to break at some point.

 Travis CI can has an optional "install" step (see [Travis-CI: The Build Lifecycle](https://docs.travis-ci.com/user/customizing-the-build/#The-Build-Lifecycle)) where we can have `cargo` install `rustfmt` and then add it to our path.
 This step can take a very long time to finish due to compilation of the `env_logger` crate.
 Thankfully Travis CI provides a mechanism for caching dependencies with the `cache` key.
 Putting what we have so far together, we get: